-Color is one of the most basic tools that a designer or illustrator possesses in their visual toolbox, as it communicates thoughts, feelings and emotions.
+Color is one of the most basic tools that a designer or illustrator possesses in their visual toolbox, communicating thoughts, feelings, and emotions.
 Correct use of color can take your project to the next level of professionalism and help your work make a much stronger connection with your audience.

 What You'll Learn